FerTirado573/hackLondon2026/README.md

 ---

 ## 💡 The Problem
 Students often wander campus for 20+ minutes looking for a free desk, only to find "Ghost Bookings"—desks reserved online but physically empty.
-Existing systems rely on trust; **Smart Space** relies on data.
+Existing systems rely on trust; **Smart Space** relies on real-time data.

 ## 🛠️ The Solution
 A full-stack ecosystem that bridges the gap between digital reservations and physical reality.